 *Because of the amount of homework involved, we don't recommend using a classroom machine for Quilting I. For that class, it's better to bring your own machine with you.
 That way, the teacher can help you with any issues that arise.
-However, if you'd like to buy either an expression 3.5 or an MC9400, that's still an option!
+However, if you'd like to buy a new machine, that's still an option!

 Amy keeps those sites up-to-date, so take a look and be one of our Quilty Pleasures friends!
 (A new window will open when you click the above links.)